 Look for Hidden Sugar and Sodium

-Processed foods are major contributors of sodium in our diets because salt is commonly added to preserve foods and extend shelf life.
+Processed foods also can be major contributors of sodium in our diets because salt is commonly added to preserve foods and extend shelf life.
 Most canned vegetables, soups and sauces have added salt.
 Choose foods labeled no salt added, low-sodium or reduced-sodium to decrease the amount of salt you're consuming from processed foods.

 Find a Nutrition Expert